Senior School—Years 7 to 12

 All students in Year 11 must choose at least 13 units of study across at least four separate subjects.
 At least one of these units must be in Studies of Religion.

-BOSTES requires at least two units be in English and at least three courses must be of 2 unit value or greater.
+NESA requires at least two units be in English and at least three courses must be of 2-unit value or greater.
 The following subjects are offered:

-• English: English Standard, English Advanced, English Extension 1
+- English: English Standard, English Advanced, English Extension 1, English Extension 2

-• Personal Development, Health and Physical Education and Sport, Lifestyle and Recreation Studies
+- Health and Movement Science, Lifestyle and Recreation Studies

 Year 12 / HSC Study

-HSC study requires all students to choose at least 11 units of study for Year 12 with at least one unit of study in Religious Education and at least two units in English.
-At least three courses must be of 2 unit value or greater and students are expected to continue in a broad pattern of study.
+HSC study requires all students to choose at least 10 units of study for Year 12 with at least one unit of study in Religious Education and at least two units in English.
+At least three courses must be of 2-unit value or greater and students are expected to continue in a broad pattern of study.
 More extension courses are introduced for study in the HSC year:

 Reporting